shakeazeez/CSD_TARIFF_PROJECT/README.md

 ## 👥 Team

-Built with ❤️ by the CSD Team:
+Built with ❤️ by the GoatTariff Team:
 - **Shake Azeez**
 - **Joseph**
 - **Jing Xi**